 In the United States, approximately 6% of couples who want to get pregnant either can’t conceive or can’t continue a pregnancy to term.
-This breaks down to:
+The ratio breaks down to:

-- one-third of these cases are due to female infertility,
+- one-third of these cases are due to infertility in women,

 - one-third are due to male infertility,

-- and the final one-third are infertility in both partners or attributed to unknown causes.
+- the final one-third are infertility in both partners or it attributes to unknown causes.

-Now the question is, how is infertility diagnosed?
+Now the question is, how to diagnose infertility?
 The average age of first time mothers in the U.S. is now 26.3 years.
 A key component of infertility in women is age.
 So, another question that comes to mind is what can people, especially women, do to preserve their fertility?
 Here are a few answers.

 If a woman under 35 is unable to conceive after a year of unprotected sex, or 6 months if she’s over 35, then it’s time to have her fertility checked.
 This testing will include:

-- Ovulation testing: there are ovulation tests that women can use at home to time intercourse.
-If the OTC test doesn’t give concrete results, or the woman has been using one without results, there are also blood tests doctors run that look for the progesterone spike that occurs after ovulation.
+- Ovulation Testing: There are ovulation tests that women can use at home to time intercourse.
+If the OTC test doesn’t give concrete results, or the woman has been using one without results, there are also blood tests doctors can run.
+Such tests look for the progesterone spike that occurs after ovulation.

-- Hysterosalpingography: a contrast dye is injected into the uterus and an X-ray is taken to detect abnormalities in the uterine cavity.
+- Hysterosalpingography: A contrast dye is injected into the uterus.
+An X-ray will to detect abnormalities in the uterine cavity.
 This test can also determine whether the fluid passes out of the uterus and spills out of the fallopian tubes.

-- Ovarian reserve testing: a series of blood and imaging tests that help determine the quality and quantity of eggs available for ovulation.
-This test is usually reserved for women over 35 who are more likely to have a low ovarian reserve.
+- Ovarian Reserve Testing: A series of blood and imaging tests that help determine the quality and quantity of eggs available for ovulation.
+This test is usually used for women over 35 who are more likely to have a low ovarian reserve.

-Men are usually checked for fertility problems at the same time as their female partner.
-Age doesn’t play as much of a factor in male fertility as it does in female fertility since men continually produce new sperm from the time they hit puberty.
+Men are usually undergo fertility check-ups at the same time as their female partner.
+Age doesn’t play as much of a factor in male fertility as it does in female fertility.
+It is because men continually produce new sperm from the time they hit puberty.
 The first round of testing for men involves:

 - Urinalysis: to check for infection.

-- Semen evaluation: to assess sperm motility, the shape and maturity of the sperm, the volume of the ejaculate, the sperm count and the liquidity of the ejaculate.
+- Semen evaluation: It assess sperm motility, the shape and maturity of the sperm, the volume of the ejaculate.
+It also measures the sperm count and the liquidity of the ejaculate.

-- Hormonal tests: to evaluate levels of testosterone and FSH (follicle-stimulating hormone) so the overall balance of the hormonal system can be determined.
+- Hormonal tests: It evaluates levels of testosterone and FSH (follicle-stimulating hormone).
+It helps to determine the overall balance of the hormonal system.

 How Do You Preserve Fertility?

 While women can’t preserve their fertility indefinitely, practicing a healthy lifestyle will help them to not lower their fertility prematurely.
-The majority of these lifestyle practices affect male fertility as well, just not as strongly.
+The majority of these lifestyle practices affect male infertility problems as well, just not as strongly.
 These practices include:

 - Not smoking.